chora-io/docs/specs/mods/agent/03_query.md

 # Query Service

-The `ecosystem` module provides a query service for querying the state of the module.
+The `agent` module provides a query service for querying the state of the module.

 ## Draft Definitions

-`QueryEcosystem` - query ecosystem by ecosystem id
+`QueryAgent` - query agent by agent id

-`QueryEcosystems` - query all ecosystems with pagination
+`QueryAgents` - query all agents with pagination

 ## Proto Definitions